 Local Repository Configuration

-Layouts are mandatory for local repositories, since they define the structure of the artifact storage.
+Layouts are mandatory for local repositories, since they define the structure with which artifact are stored.

 Remote Repository Configuration

-Layouts are mandatory only for the remote repository cache configuration.
-However, you can also define a layout of the remote repository.
+Layouts are mandatory only for the remote repository cache configuration, however, you can also specify the layout of the remote repository itself.

 For example, the remote repository